scubajorgen/enigma_c/README.md

 Now it is simply finding a solution for Rotors, Ringstellungen and Grundstellungen for each set of crib circles has a solution.
 A solution for a set ideally is one and only one letter that maps to itself when cycling through all its cribcircles (the letter fullfills the hypothesis).
 The function ```turingFind()``` cycles through all possibilities and for each possibility delegates to ```turingValidateHypotheses()``` to find a solution.

 If for the letter A a letter A is found that fulfills are circles, we know that the A is not steckered.
-If another letter is found, we now that this letter is steckered to A. When following the loops, using the found letter, we find in the same way the steckered counterparts of these letters.
+If another letter is found, we know that this letter is steckered to A. When following the loops, using the found letter, we find in the same way the steckered counterparts of these letters.
 Doing this for all sets, this results in this example in next list of found counterparts:

 ```
 ABCDEFGHIJKLMNOPQRSTUVWXYZ
 A???J?H?D??L?NSX?COM?V???U
 ```
-We see that A isn't steckered, E is steckered to J, G to H, etc. The Steckers we find are: EJ GH ID OS PX RC TM ZU.
+We see that A isn't steckered, E is steckered to J, G to H, etc. The Steckers we find are 8 out of 10: EJ GH ID OS PX RC TM ZU.

 Applying this solution (Rotor combination, Ringstellungen, Grundstellungen, Steckers) to the cipher results in: